What is cisplatin and 5FU?

 Hair loss

 Your hair may get thinner.
 But you are unlikely to lose all the hair from your head.
 Hair loss usually starts after your first or second treatment.
-It is almost always temporary, and your hair will usually grow back after treatment finishes.
-Your nurse can talk to you about ways to cope with hair loss.
+It is almost always temporary, and your hair will usually grow back after treatment ends.

 Effects on the kidneys

-• you are not able to drink as much as you have been asked to – for example, if you feel sick
+- not able to drink as much as you have been asked to – for example, if you feel sick

-• you are being sick or have diarrhoea
+- sick (vomit) or have diarrhoea

-Call your doctor straight away on the 24-hour number the hospital has given you if you have any of these symptoms at any time during treatment:
+Contact the hospital straight away on the 24-hour number if you have any of these symptoms during or after treatment:

-• changes to your heartbeat.
+- changes to your heartbeat (palpitations)

 Hearing changes

 This treatment may cause hearing changes, including hearing loss.
 You may have ringing in the ears.
 This is called tinnitus.
 You may also become unable to hear some high-pitched sounds.
-Hearing changes usually get better after this treatment ends.
-But some can be permanent.
-Tell your doctor if you notice any changes in your hearing.
+Hearing changes may get better after this treatment ends.
+But this does not always happen.
+If you notice any changes in your hearing, tell your doctor, nurse or pharmacist.

 Less common side effects